ginqi7/bsimp/README.md

 # Bsimp

-Bsimp is a minimalistic S3-backed audio library.
-It lets you play audio files from an S3 bucket with any arbitrary directory structure.
+Bsimp is a minimalist audio library with multiple back-ends.
+It allows you to play audio files from an storage with any arbitrary directory structure.

-It works with AWS S3 or any S3 API compatible storage such as DigitalOcean Spaces, Backblaze B2, Cloudflare R2 or MinIO.
+It works with local storage or any S3 API compatible storage such as  AWS S3, DigitalOcean Spaces, Backblaze B2, Cloudflare R2 or MinIO.

 ## Why

-Over the years I acquired a large library of audio files from different sources - Bandcamp, Google Music and I even ripped some CDs myself a decade ago.
-I wanted a way to listen my audio files from different devices and also have them backed up reliably on cloud storage.
-S3 solves both of these problems - it serves as a live audio library and as a backup at the same time.

-I didn't want to go with the existing [open source](https://github.com/awesome-selfhosted/awesome-selfhosted#media-streaming---audio-streaming) audio streaming services.
-I found them resource-heavy, having many dependencies and features I would never use.
+I need a straightforward audio player to listen to my personal audiobooks and music.
+I store these audio files on my personal NAS so I can play them anywhere.

+I find the original [bsimp](https://github.com/akrylysov/bsimp) project to be excellent, so I forked it to meet some of my personal requirements.

 ## Features
+- Various back-ends such as local file systems or S3
 - Cover art support
 - Responsive design
-- Stateless - no database required
+- Sync global play progress rate
+- Simplest password login
+- Docker deployment

 ## Screenshots